 No. Not that I’m aware of.
 No, I don’t think so.
 We’ve been around so long that maybe someone did try getting in touch and we just didn’t receive the message.
 It seems like somebody might have by now, but as far as I remember we haven’t been contacted.
 We do have a friend who used to visit criminals and things like that to kind of interview them and things like that, he was interested in…

 Yeah.
-But we never did anything like that, we writing these things but it’s really our whole focus is making fictional horror.
+But we never did anything like that, we write these things but it’s really our whole focus is making fictional horror.
 We really never wanted to write about guys who were like real guys, most of the time.
 I think Rob’s song; “Icepick Lobotomy” is about a real character.
 But all the songs I write are about fictional people.

 Do you think it is a little bit difficult nowadays to top the previous stuff; the lyrics and music what you have done in the past?